minhnimble/learning-notes/books/writing-well.md

 ## Nonfiction as Literature

-Practitioners of nonfiction who are trying to write well about the world we live in, or to teach students to write well about the world they live in, are caught in a time warp, where literature by definition still consists of forms that were certified as “literary” in the 19th century: novels and short stories and poems.
+Practitioners of nonfiction who are trying to write well about the world we live in, or to teach students to write well about the world they live in, are caught in a time warp, where literature by definition still consists of forms that were certified as "literary" in the 19th century: novels and short stories and poems.
 But the great preponderance of what writers now write and sell, what book and magazine publishers publish and what readers demand is nonfiction.

 The roster of the new literature of nonfiction, in short, would include all the writers who come bearing information and who present it with vigor, clarity and humanity:
 - __King Leopold Ghost: A Story of Greed, Terror and Heroism in Colonial Africa__ - _Adam Hochschild_.